Polar.sh Review 2026: New 5% + 50c Pricing, Tiered Plans, Hidden Fees, and a Better Alternative for SaaS

 - **Full MoR compliance** - Sales tax, VAT, and GST calculated and remitted automatically across 220+ countries.
 You receive a clean payout, not a pile of tax obligations.
 Learn more about the [MoR model for SaaS](https://dodopayments.com/blogs/merchant-of-record-for-saas).

 - **Global payment processing** - Accept payments in local currencies with 30+ payment methods.
-Cards, PayPal, wallets, bank transfers, and region-specific options like UPI, PIX, and iDEAL in markets where it matters for [conversion](https://dodopayments.com/blogs/how-indiehackers-can-scale-globally-with-a-merchant-of-record).
+Cards, wallets, bank transfers, and region-specific options like UPI, PIX, and iDEAL in markets where it matters for [conversion](https://dodopayments.com/blogs/how-indiehackers-can-scale-globally-with-a-merchant-of-record).

 - **Flexible billing** - [Subscriptions](https://dodopayments.com/blogs/one-time-vs-subscription-saas-pricing), one-time payments, [usage-based billing](https://dodopayments.com/blogs/metered-billing-accurate-billing), and [credit-based billing](https://docs.dodopayments.com/features/credit-based-billing) natively supported.
 No add-on fees for any billing model.